The Best Places to Live in Europe for American Expats in 2023

-With so many fascinating choices deciding on where to live in Europe requires some research to know what all your options are and to find a city that is best suited for you.
+With so many fascinating choices, deciding where to live requires research to know what all your options are and to find a city that is best suited for you.
 If you’re not sure where to start, we’re here to help!
 Take a look at our list of the best places for American expats to live in Europe.

 What to consider before moving abroad to Europe